enketo/enketo/packages/enketo-express/tutorials/00-getting-started.md

 Run with `npm start` from project root.

-You can now check that the app is running by going to e.g. http://localhost:8005 (depending on your server and port set in config/config.json or the port forwarding set up in Vagrant (default is 8006))
+You can now check that the app is running by going to e.g. http://localhost:8005 (depending on your server and port set in config/config.json)

 ### How to enable debug logs